Skills Module 3.0 Pain Management Posttest

 The Evolution of Pain Management

 Traditionally, pain management focused primarily on pharmacological interventions.
-However, modern approaches embrace a holistic perspective, integrating pharmacological, interventional, rehabilitative, and psychological strategies.
+Still, modern approaches embrace a holistic perspective, integrating pharmacological, interventional, rehabilitative, and psychological strategies.
 This evolution acknowledges that pain is a complex interplay of biological, psychological, and social factors.

 Key Concepts Assessed in the Skills Module 3.0 Pain Management Posttest